Anne de Montmorency, 1st Duke of Montmorency: Italian expedition

 As early as April 1547, Henri planned to visit Italy.
-Montmorency liaised with the prince de Melfi the governor of French Piemonte to increase the number of troops under his command, such that the visit could be safely conducted.
+Montmorency liaised with the prince de Melfi the governor of French Piedmont to increase the number of troops under his command, such that the visit could be safely conducted.
 Melfi therefore raised an additional 500 soldiers, a challenging expense as his finances were already overstretched rebuilding the fortifications of the region.
-In Autumn 1547, Montmorency was informed that the Emperor planned to invade Piemonte.
-This warning came at a time of increasingly troubling border incidents, which only magnified the need of the king to come to Piemonte.
+In Autumn 1547, Montmorency was informed that the Emperor planned to invade Piedmont.
+This warning came at a time of increasingly troubling border incidents, which only magnified the need of the king to come to Piedmont.
 The marchese di Saluzzo (marquis of Saluzzo) refused Melfi's order to accept French garrisons in his castles and was subsequently arrested.
 To free himself from his imprisonment, he agreed in March 1548 to cede all his property to Montmorency.
-This was an attractive prospect to Montmorency, who through his wife could stake a claim to Monferrato and the town of Tende.
+This was an attractive prospect to Montmorency, who through his wife could stake a claim to Montferrat and the town of Tende.
 With all these combined he could build himself an Italian principality, however he ultimately refused the donation.
 The marchese died and was succeeded by his brother, who complied with Melfi's garrison order.
-Montmorency organised the escort to accompany Henri into Piemonte, the comte de Tende put the naval forces on alert in support of this.
+Montmorency organised the escort to accompany Henri into Piedmont, the comte de Tende put the naval forces on alert in support of this.

 Henri had at first wanted to seize this moment to resume war in Italy but Montmorency strenuously opposed the king in this matter.
-His case was made for him when Venezia announced that it would not enter an alliance with France, a crucial lynchpin of the militant factions policy.
+His case was made for him when Venice announced that it would not enter an alliance with France, a crucial lynchpin of the militant factions policy.
 Henri nevertheless decided to go forward with his visit to Italy.

 In August Henri crossed through the pass de Susa and entered Italy, arriving in Turin on 13 August.
-The duca di Ferrara (duke of Ferrara) came to pay his homage to the French king, and while there worked out the details of his daughter's marriage to the duc d'Aumale.
-The duca di Savoia petitioned Henri to be restored to his lands but Henri refused to countenance abandoning French control of Piemonte.
+The duke of Ferrara came to pay his homage to the French king, and while there worked out the details of his daughter's marriage to the duc d'Aumale.
+The duke of Savoy petitioned Henri to be restored to his lands but Henri refused to countenance abandoning French control of Piedmont.